Skip to main content

 Start the MCP server and point it to the backend:

-The container automatically converts localhost to host.docker.internal so the MCP container can reach your host machine.
+The container rewrites localhost in API_URL to host.docker.internal so the MCP container can reach a backend running on your host machine.
+This works on macOS, Windows, and Linux setups that provide host.docker.internal such as Docker Desktop.
+On Linux without that support, use --network host or set API_URL to the Docker bridge IP instead.
 The MCP server now acts as an interface to the shared backend.

 3